openenclave/openenclave/docs/DesignDocs/RemoteAttestationCollaterals.md

 Motivation
 ----------

 Currently, the existing endorsements used for Intel SGX quote verification are not exposed to the user.
 This makes it difficult for the verifier to specify his/her own set of policies.
 Adding these new APIs allows the verifier to specify a validation policy of his/her choosing.
 Possible policies:
 1. The verifier has the option to specify its set of endorsements during verification.
 2. The verifier has the option to provide a datetime to use during verification.
 This datetime specifies the date and time at which the verifier wants to do the verification.
 If no datetime is provided, the datetime when the endorsements were created is used during verification.
 The verifier can provide a datetime in the past, enabling auditing of the evidence and endorsements.

 User Experience
 ---------------

 There are 2 scenarios.
+Note that to get the endorsements, currently requires a Data Center Attestation Primitives(DCAP) client that runs outside the enclave.

 ### 1. Verifier is provided with endorsements:
 In this scenario the attester/asserter provides the evidence and endorsements to the verifier.
 The verifier is then free to use these to verify the TEE.

 ##### Attester generates the evidence and endorsements (inside an enclave/TEE)
 ```C